The Douro Valley

 Visiting the Douro Valley from Porto

-In Porto you can visit the cellars and learn how the wines are produced and conduct a tasting session.
-However, it is in the Douro Valley where you can live the full experience: visit a “quinta” (the Portuguese equivalent of estates, where grapes are grown) walk through its vineyards, enjoy the amazing views and taste the best wines of the region.
+In Porto, you can visit the cellars, learn how the wines are produced, and conduct a tasting session.
+However, it is in the Douro Valley where you can live the whole experience: visit a “Quinta” (the Portuguese equivalent of estates, where grapes are grown), walk through its vineyards, enjoy the fantastic views, and taste the best wines of the region.
 It is something we highly recommend doing.

-It takes about an hour and a half by car, on a road with unique landscapes.
+On a road with unique landscapes, it takes about an hour and a half by car.
 The only disadvantage is that you won’t be able to extend your tasting if you have to drive back.

 Getting to the Douro Valley by train

 You can take the train from Campanhã station to Peso da Régua (Regua station).
-The trip takes 2 hours each way and the ticket costs around 20€, depending on the option you choose.
+The trip takes 2 hours each way and the ticket costs around 20€, depending on your choice.

-Another very special alternative, although more expensive than the regular train, is to get on the historic train in Peso da Régua, which goes to the area of Tua on the banks of the river in a steam locomotive built in 1925.
+Another terrific alternative, although more expensive than the regular train, is to get on the historic train in Peso da Régua, which goes to the area of Tua on the banks of the river in a steam locomotive built in 1925.
 See all the information on the official website.
-The disadvantage of this option is that the train arrives in the city center, and from there, you have to find your way around the area.
+The disadvantage of this option is that the train arrives in the city center, and you have to find your way around the area.